briggsprashar/sports_metric_analysis/Project.md

 - What role do funding, sponsorships, merch-sales, and other aspects play in one sport getting more attention than others?
 What explains Football athletes having the most tests, followed by Basketball athletes?
 Is it purely because these 2 sports are more popular and quintessentially "American" and so more preferred?
 - What is the role of technicians and staff who actually operate/monitor these devices?
 - Are there SOP's around these tests, and are such SOP's being followed?
-- Is the ease of using Kinexon devices vs Hawkins devices (re 1.4.1 above) lead to more Kinexon based testing?
+- Is the ease of using Kinexion devices vs Hawkins devices (re 1.4.1 above) lead to more Kinexion based testing?
 How does this explain the far less number of female player testing?
 - NCAA tier-one sports campuses have a lot of money at stake, federal grants, sponsorships, etc. They also benefit from employing students in the athletic departments.
 Do these factors influence the quality of testing and data gathering?
 - Athletic data can take a lot of compute and technology resources to get any meaningful insights from the data.
 Does the IT infrastructure and a an athletic departments IT budget determine how the quality of sports data and how it can be used?